 The ADINA Modeler (ADINA-M) is an add-on module to the ADINA User Interface program that provides solid modeling capabilities.
 With ADINA-M, solid geometry can be created directly in the ADINA User Interface program by creating ADINA-M solid primitives (e.g., blocks, cylinders, etc.) and using the ADINA-M tools to construct more complex solid geometries.
-IGES files can also be imported through ADINA-M, where IGES surfaces can be "sewn" to form solid bodies.
+ADINA-M can also be used to directly import geometry files from a wide range of CAD systems.

 There are two versions of ADINA-M available, the version based on the Parasolid geometry kernel (called ADINA-M/PS) and the version based on the Open Cascade geometry kernel (called ADINA-M/OC).

 ADINA-M/PS is based on the Parasolid kernel which is used by popular CAD systems such as NX, SolidWorks, SolidEdge, and Bentley Systems.
 Solid geometries from these and other Parasolid-based CAD systems can be directly imported through ADINA-M/PS into the ADINA User Interface.
 The imported Parasolid parts can be modified inside the ADINA User Interface using the tools in ADINA-M/PS.

 ADINA-M/PS can also be used to import IGES files, where IGES surfaces can be "sewn" to form solid bodies.
 This geometry format is commonly used by CATIA.

 The figures below show parts created in a CAD program, imported into the ADINA User Interface program with ADINA-M/PS, and meshed using the automatic free meshing capability in the ADINA User Interface.